efemberg11/GeoModel_rmakhman/documentation/docs/fullsimlight/gmmasscalc/index.md

 "volumeEntityType": "World Volume"
 ```
 where:

 - *apparent weight in Air* by definition, the weight of a body as affected by the buoyancy of a fluid (such as air) in which it is immersed.
 It is calculated only on the total geometry, assuming that the World Volume is made of Air
 - *exclusiveFilteredMass* is the sum of the exclusive masses of all the volumes with density>densityThreshold (0.02 g/cm3)
--*excludedFilteredMass*  is the sum of the exclusive masses of all the volumes with density<densityThreshold (0.02 g/cm3)
+- *excludedFilteredMass*  is the sum of the exclusive masses of all the volumes with density<densityThreshold (0.02 g/cm3)

 In addition to the default behaviour, *gmmasscalc* offers the possibility to apply 2 filters to the geometry, described in what follows.